akshayakp97/TL-DR/README.md

 # TL;DR
-An event extraction and summarization system.
+An end-to-end event extraction and summarization system.